wsdookadr/pg-docker-buildfarm/README.md

     ./op run_tests # runs the tests we have lined up in the ./t/ directory on all
                    # the containers

-    ./op report # get a report for each of the tests
+    ./op report # get a report from each of the containers for
+                # all the tests that were run

 Misc
 ====